Why Study Mathematics?

 Why Study Mathematics at PLU?

 The Department of Mathematics offers a broad choice of educational and career goals.
-We offer four degree options: a BA and BS in Mathematics and a BS in Mathematics Education.
-We also offer minors in Mathematics, Actuarial Science, and Statistics.
+We offer three degree options: a BA and BS in Mathematics and a BS in Mathematics Education.
+We also offer minors in Mathematics, Actuarial Science, Statistics, and Data Science.

 Bachelor of Science in Mathematics This degree is intended for those students who want the strongest possible mathematics background.
-This is recommended for students planning to go to graduate school in mathematics.
+It is recommended for students planning to go to graduate school in mathematics.
 Students may select electives from a number of courses, including statistics, geometry and mathematics applied to computation or to science.
-Students who choose a B.S. degree in mathematics often couple it with a minor or second major in such related fields as computer science, physics, computer engineering and actuarial science.
+Students who choose a B.S. degree in mathematics often couple it with a minor or second major in such related fields as Computer Science, Physics and Actuarial Science.

 Bachelor of Arts in Mathematics This degree is frequently selected by students who wish to obtain both a mathematics major and a second major in a liberal arts subject.
-Recent mathematics graduates have taken a second major in such fields as economics, English, music, philosophy, Spanish, and theatre.
+Recent mathematics graduates have taken a second major in such fields as Economics, Computer Science, English, Music, Philosophy, Spanish, and Theatre.

 Bachelor of Science in Mathematics Education This degree is intended for those students who wish to become teachers of mathematics.
 This degree does not provide students with a teacher certification, but does fulfill the requirements for PLU’s and other universities’ Masters of Arts in Education programs.